InvisibleHawk/label-flow/README.md

 # LabelFlow (сurrently in development)
-The CRM system for service centries with the possibility of saving client's data and distributed printing warranty card, receipt for a product or service (A4 Format Printer) and label printing (e.g. self-adhesive labels 30x20 fomat)
+The CRM system for service centries with the possibility of saving client's data and distributed printing warranty card, receipt for a product or service (A4 Format Printer) and label printing (e.g. self-adhesive labels 30x20 format)

 ## Tech Stack
 * HTML, CSS